OPALX-project/OPALX-project.github.io/runOPAL.md

  `CORES   2               # how many cores are used by OPAL `

+Caution, in the data file, no blank lines are allowed.
+If you specify negative values, do not put a space between the
 # This is a snippet of a data and tmpl file (*foo.tmpl*)

 The corresponding part of the template (*foo.tmpl*) file would look like: